Mellbourn/dotfiles-windows/README.md

 ## Details

-The folder `HomeLinkTargets` contains files that will be linked to from other places below the user home directory.
+The folder `HomeLinkTargets` contains files that will be linked to from other places below the home directory.
 The folder structure below `HomeLinkTargets` mirrors the structure of the user home directory.